cdinger/cdinger.github.com/_posts/2011-05-07-jquery-objectdiff-a-jquery-plugin-for-comparing-objects.md

 ---
-layout: default
+layout: post
 title: jquery-objectdiff — a jQuery plugin for comparing objects
 lead: "I recently worked on a javascript project that involved a simple workflow where an unprivileged user could request changes to certain bits of enterprise data.
 The requested changes would then route to a privileged user who would either make the requested changes or deny the request.
 I wanted to provide a some kind of diff to the privileged user so they didn’t have to compare two sets of data and manually find the changes.
-It’s 2011—no human should *ever* have to manually perform a diff!"
+It’s 2011—no human should ever have to manually perform a diff!"
 ---
 ## jquery-objectdiff — a jQuery plugin for comparing objects